Reunification Day Vietnam

 How is Reunification Day Celebrated?

 This holiday is a particularly patriotic one due to its importance in shaping peaceful, modern-day Vietnam.
-As it is a national public holiday, banks and government close down, but shops remain open and as it falls the day before Labour Day, families take the time to visit each other and spend time together.
+As it is a national public holiday, banks and government departments close down, but shops remain open, and as it falls the day before Labour Day, families take the time to visit each other and spend time together over what is effectively a long weekend.

 Written By